11 Popup Strategies That Will Boost Your Conversion Rate

 If you sell WordPress themes, give them a free theme or two (and they might buy from you in the future).
 Or if your industry is marketing, offer a free eBook about marketing.

 You can offer them a gift for completing a sale as well.
 Offering branded things like bottle openers may help build customer relationships.
 Plus, it’s (almost) free marketing for your website!

 Contests are one of the best popup strategies to generate leads.
-Present your visitors with an offer to win a sweet item by entering their email address.
-Most of them will get aboard your offer – after all, it’s a free entry!
+Present your visitors with an offer to win a sweet item by entering their email addresses.
+Most of them will get aboard your offer – after all, it’s free entry!
 Thus, running a contest in your popup can get you tons of new leads for cheap.

 A popular contest is “enter to win a T-shirt” which has your company logo on it (but not too conspicuous).
 This is a great and low-cost way of getting email subscribers for a price of a T-shirt.
 Plus, it’s free marketing from whoever wears it!